Allowing time off work

 - Lay Magistrate, sometimes known as a justice of the peace

-- a member of a district council, the Northern Ireland Library Authority, relevant health or education bodies, a policing and community safety partnership or a district policing and community partnership
+- a member of a district council, the Northern Ireland Library Authority (Libraries NI), relevant health or education bodies, a policing and community safety partnership, or a district policing and community partnership

 Employees can refer their complaint for determination by an industrial tribunal or statutory arbitration if they are unreasonably refused time off for public duties or dismissed for asserting the right to time off for public duties.